 What Abnormal Results Mean

 The growth of any microorganism, such as bacteria or fungi, from peritoneal fluid is abnormal and indicates peritonitis.
+If you have cirrhosis and bacteria is found in your peritoneal fluid, you may have spontaneous bacterial peritonitis (SBP).
+This is a life-threatening infection that must be treated with antibiotics.

 There is a small risk of the needle puncturing the bowel, bladder, or a blood vessel in the abdomen.
 This may result in bowel perforation, bleeding, and infection.